gpaux/Mediana/CaseStudy04.md

          outcome.par = parameters(outcome.treatment))
 {% endhighlight %}

-## Analysis Model
+## Define an Analysis Model

 The treatment comparisons for both endpoints will be carried out based on the log-rank test (`method = "LogrankTest"`).
 Further, as was stated in the beginning of this page, the two endpoints will be tested hierarchically using a multiplicity adjustment procedure known as the fixed-sequence procedure.
-This procedure belongs to the class of chain procedures (`proc = "ChainAdj"`) and the Figure below provides a visual summary of the decision rules used in this procedure.
+This procedure belongs to the class of chain procedures (`proc = "ChainAdj"`) and the following figure provides a visual summary of the decision rules used in this procedure.

 <center>
   <div class="col-md-12">